-Any student with a disability who requires accommodations to function effectively in residential or academic life on campus should contact the Coordinator for Students with Disabilities to disclose the condition and to request accommodations.
-Any faculty member with a disability who requires accommodations to perform duties effectively should contact the department chair, the Dean of the Faculty/Vice President for Academic Affairs, the Dean of Special Programs (DSP), or the Assistant Director for Employment, Compliance, and Workforce Diversity (ADEWD).
+Any student with a disability who requires accommodations to function effectively in residential or academic life on campus should contact the Coordinator of Student Access Services to disclose the condition and to request accommodations.
+Any faculty member with a disability who requires accommodations to perform duties effectively should contact the department chair, the Dean of the Faculty/Vice President for Academic Affairs, or the Assistant Director for Employment, Compliance, and Workforce Diversity (ADEWD).
 Any staff member or administrator with a disability who requires accommodations to perform duties effectively should contact the supervisor or the ADEWD.